Nick-800/nex_lab/README.md

 - **Responsive UI**: Adaptive user interface that works seamlessly on both Android and iOS devices.
 - **Lab Test Booking**: Users can schedule lab tests at their convenience.
 - **Result Management**: Users can view and manage their lab test results.
-- **Notifications**: Users receive notifications for upcoming tests and when results are available.

 ## APIs Used